 The secondary reason why it's important to have two different formulas is because Digital Brows and Microbladed brows are fundamentally different.

 When using a digital or mechanical device to create permanent eyebrows, you'll be implanting pigment into the Dermis of the skin.
-When using a Microblading hand tool, you'll be scratching the Epidermis or surface of the skin.
+When using a Microblading hand tool, you'll be scratching and applying the pigment into the Epidermis or surface of the skin.

 Technically speaking, you can take our Microblading Color Cremes and dilute them to be thin enough where it will flow properly in a digital machine.
 But consider the consequence of that.

-If you dilute the thick pigment so much, you will eliminate the richness of the color.
+If you dilute the thick pigment so much, you will eliminate the concentration of the color.

 That's another reason why we specifically created 2 versions of the same color; so that you don't have to dilute pigment and lessen the vibrant color.